derekr/drk.es/src/index.md

 Currently available for work in SF.
-Read [more about me][resume] and [let me know][contact] if I might be able to help out :).
+Read [more about me][resume] and [let me know][contact] if we should chat :).

 [articles]: /articles (Articles on drk.es)
 [resume]: /resume (Derek's Resume)